What Is Product Strategy and How To Create It? [Examples]

 What Are the Indicators of an Effective Product Strategy?

-We cannot do much about bad product strategies since they fail.
+We cannot do much about a bad product strategy since it fails.

 However, the good ones have something in common.